Director- M.Mus, LRSM, LTCL

 Instruments taught: Guitar, Bass Guitar, Ukulele

-Ashleigh is a first-year music student at the University of Waikato, studying classical flute performance.
+Ashleigh is a second-year music student at the University of Waikato, studying classical flute performance.
 She has several years of experience teaching varying ages of children in both private and group settings.
 Ashleigh began flute lessons at 10 years old and has loved music ever since.
 Since then, she has been involved with many different musical ensembles, including orchestras, chamber groups and wind bands, as well as playing flute for several musical theatre productions.
 In 2018, Ashleigh won the NZCBA soloist competition, and passed her ABRSM grade 8 flute exam with distinction.

 Ashleigh believes that musical education is an essential part of development and is excited to share her love of music with aspiring players as she introduces the flute to her students.